 The work of the volunteers involved in the “EU, Local and Online Volunteers” project aims to reinforce the crisis management environment by maintaining inclusive information sharing platforms and providing actors with tools and allowing these to be appropriated for the long term and spread throughout their networks.

 The volunteers have been deployed in four African countries: Burundi, the Central African Republic, Chad and Kenya.

-The final phase has now been reached, and the evaluation will aim to learn lessons about the pilot project.
+The final phase has been reached, and the evaluation aimed to learn lessons about the pilot project.

-This project is carried out in partnership with: France Volontaires, FOCSIV, Diaconia ECCB, Sloga, Groupe URD, SCD, OpenStreetMap France, ACRA, People in Peril and Sahana Software Foundation.
+This project was carried out in partnership with: France Volontaires, FOCSIV, Diaconia ECCB, Sloga, Groupe URD, SCD, OpenStreetMap France, ACRA, People in Peril and Sahana Software Foundation.